-We benefit from the international reputation and know-how of MGM Resorts International and the local insights and expertise of Pansy Ho, who bring us complementary strengths.
-While MGM Resorts International is an experienced and highly successful international gaming company to whose marketing and development know-how we have access, Pansy Ho is instrumental in helping drive our strategy and in identifying growth opportunities for us in Macau, Cotai and the greater China region.
+We benefit from the international reputation and expertise of MGM Resorts International and the local knowledge and expertise of Pansy Ho, who bring us complementary strengths.
+While MGM Resorts International is an experienced and highly successful international gaming company to whose marketing and development expertise we have access, Pansy Ho is instrumental in helping drive our strategy and in identifying growth opportunities for us in Macau, Cotai and the greater China region.
 MGM Resorts International and Pansy Ho work closely together and both have representation on our board of directors.